 COURSE SAFETY RULES

-Due liability and safety concerns, there are no strollers, children in backpacks, animals or wheels permitted on the course.
+Due to liability and safety concerns and the nature of the course, there are no animals, unofficial pacers, skates, skateboards, bikes, wheelchairs, hand cranks, strollers, knee scooters, baby joggers or children in backpacks, permitted on the course.

 You must be present to pick up your bib, participant shirt and race packet at the Health & Fitness Expo; you cannot delegate another person to pick-up in your place unless you have completed an official Packet Pick-Up Authorization Form.
 Please be sure to make your travel plans accordingly.

 Prior to race weekend, you will receive a series of communications containing important information.
 If you have a Gmail account, be sure to check your All Mail or spam folders as our eBlast or eNewsletter may not land in your inbox.
-Communications are sent via Constant Contact or through Active.com.
-If you have opted out of either or both, you will not receive our communications.
+Communications are sent via our registration provider, haku.com.

-Half marathon participants will start in 15 waves and assemble in corrals before the race.
-Corral assignments are based on a the predicted time entered during registration.
+Half marathon participants will assemble in 15 corrals before the race with a pulsed start (1-3 minutes between each corral release).
+Corral assignments are based on the predicted time entered during registration.
 Please be accurate with your predicted time to ensure a safe and smooth start for all.
 Your official time does not begin until you cross the start line.